 Cancellations for Newly Admitted Students

-A. Prior to August 1, 2019 (January 1, 2020 if the agreement is initiated for the spring semester), or the date an assignment is made, whichever is later, a newly admitted student who a) declines admission to the University or b) receives a release from the residency requirement may cancel this agreement by written request to Housing without cancellation fees;
+A. Prior to August 1, 2023 (January 1, 2024 if the agreement is initiated for the spring semester), or the date an assignment is made, whichever is later, a newly admitted student who a) declines admission to the University or b) receives a release from the residence hall agreement may cancel this agreement by written request to Housing without cancellation fees;

 B. After the applicable date in (A), a new student in category (A)(a) may cancel this agreement by written request to Housing with payment of a $200 cancellation fee and without other penalty;